dpan331/Skr0utz_scraper/README.md

-to cause any harm to the website that uses to scrap data.** <br/> For this purpose, the requests that are set by the script are performed very slowly, simulating the speed of a human user.
+to cause any harm to the website that uses to scrap data.** <br/> For this purpose, the requests that are set by the script are performed relatively slow, simulating the speed of a human user.

+It can retrieve numerous product details and along with the Google Sheet model provide comparative price analysis with up to 3 competitors of the user's choice.

 ## Python script (back-end)
 The script reads a csv (productList.csv) with product names (manual input).